 The mortgage backed programme was established on 28 November 2006.
 Notes issued under the programme have been and will be issued in series.
 Each series will normally: (a) be issued on a single date; (b) be subject to the terms and conditions of the Notes; and (c) consist of one or more classes (or sub-classes) of Notes.
 Notes of the same class rank pari passu and pro rata among themselves.
 Each series of the same class will not, however, be subject to identical terms in all respects (for example, interest rates, interest calculations, expected maturity and final maturity dates may differ).
-At 31 December 2023 and 31 December 2022 there were £1,465m of 2019 Series Class A1, Class A2 and Class Z securities in issue: details of these are given in Note 15.
+At 31 December 2024 there were £1,394m of securities in issue, comprising £500m of 2019 Series Class A2 securities and new issuances totalling £894m that were made up of 2024 Series Class A1 and Class Z VFN securities.
+As at 31 December 2023 there were £1,465m of 2019 Series Class A1, Class A2 and Class Z securities in issue.

 The Company's obligations to pay principal and interest on the Notes are funded primarily from the payments of principal and interest received from Fosse Funding (No.1) Limited under the intercompany loan.
-The Company's primary asset will be its rights to mortgages under the intercompany loan agreement.
 Fosse Funding (No.1) Limited uses a portion of the amounts received from its share in the trust property to meet its obligations to pay interest and principal due to the Company under the intercompany loan.
-Under the documents governing the transaction, Santander UK Group Holdings plc and its subsidiaries (the 'Group') are not obliged to support any losses that may be suffered by holders of the Notes in issue.
+Under the documents governing the transaction, Santander UK Group Holdings plc and its subsidiaries (the "Group") are not obliged to support any losses that may be suffered by holders of the Notes in issue.

-The mortgage loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2052.
+The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2070 at the point of securitisation.